Plan this stop before you wander

 PlanTimeUse it when

-Fast stop30-40 minutesYou only need Strokkur and the main geothermal-field view.
+Fast stop30 to 40 minutesYou only need Strokkur and a brief look at the main geothermal-field view.

-Normal stop45-60 minutesYou want photos, a second eruption chance, and time to read the quieter pools.
+Normal stop45 to 60 minutesYou want one full waiting cycle, photos, and time to notice the quieter pools.

 The mineral crusts are part of what the protected area is trying to preserve.